 Community Impact and Fire Sprinklers

-Sprinklers Benefit Residents, First Responders, Communities, and Developers
+Residents, First Responders, Communities and Developers Benefit from Home Fire Sprinklers

-Sprinklered developments support Community Risk Reduction (CRR) as home fire sprinklers provide superior protection for responders and residents, benefitting the entire community for decades.
-Unsprinklered new-home fire exposure puts responders at risk from fire, collapse, and health hazards.
+Sprinklered developments support Community Risk Reduction (CRR) as home fire sprinklers are the only technology that can stop a fire from becoming deadly.
+Fires in homes that are not protected put firefighters at risk, from potential exposure, collapse, and health hazards.
 Each new home built without sprinklers makes the community less safe for all.
 By protecting new housing stock, existing resources can be directed at high-risk populations and existing unsprinklered structures.

 FREE Information and Presentation Materials for Developers, Builders and Local Officials